I thought it was about time that I gave you a crochet post on a Monday.

 - (2dcs into first stitch, 1dc into each of next three stitches) x 16.
 (80)

 To finish slip stitch into the next but one stitch or even better finish off as shown at the end of the post.
 (Next but one stitch, not next stitch, because this is a spiral not a joined round.)

 To increase beyond this I would suggest keeping an eye on whether the circle is remaining flat.
 (If it ripples work an extra round of just single dcs) and mix up where the 2dc increases come in the sequence.
 I think just alternating between the start and end (as above) should be enough.
 Ending on a round with just single dcs should be best.

 You can see what a good circle you get.
 (I drew round a bowl.)

 For anyone who has come here from my African Violet pattern – the number of rounds necessary to fill the top of a 9cm pot, which is what the pattern was designed for, is eight.
 This leaves you with 48 dcs on the last round.

 Now a little tip when completing your circle.

 The neatest way to finish off is to pull the yarn that is left on the hook into a big loop and cut so as to leave enough to sew in.
 Thread the end into a needle and insert under the second stitch from the end.
 (Second stitch not next stitch for reason given above).Pull through then thread the yarn back where it came out. and finish off at the back.

 This gives a perfect looking edge.
 The needle is in under the loop we just made.I find this a good way to finish of the final round of any crochet project I am making.
-(Of course if it was a joined round then I would work into the adjacent stitch.)
+(This last loop is the substitute for and worked over the loop of the first stitch.)